The Measured Scoop

 Lay the buttered turkey pieces on top of the vegetable mixture.

-Roast in the oven until the turkey reaches an internal temperature of 160°F.
+Roast the turkey in the oven until it reaches an internal temperature of 160°F.

 Featured Thermometers